How woodlands benefit wellbeing

 Regularly spending time in a woodland environment can provide health benefits for both adults and children.

 Connecting with nature, in a tranquil environment, helps diminish stress and anxiety levels and encourages the mindful practice of being ‘in the present’.

-Our Woodland Working Parties are scheduled once a week and are a great way to experience some ‘Me time’ in a tranquil woodland setting.
+Our Social Forestry sessionare scheduled 2 Mondays and 2 Wednesdays a month.
+A a great way to enjoy some ‘Me time’ in a tranquil woodland setting.